Harlequln/C2M11X-Highway_Driving/README.md

 length ***s(t)*** at the center line, and the point's perpendicular offset ***d(t)*** from the center line.

-The augmentation of the map data is accomplished by the `Map` class defined in `src/map.cpp`.
+The augmentation of the map data is accomplished by the [`Map`][Map] class defined in [`src/map.cpp`][mapcpp].
 This class also provides methods for the conversions between Frenet and global coordinates and for the computation of the center line's curvature at a specific location.
 The latter is required to determine the global velocity of the ego vehicle.
 More details on these transformations can be found in [[1]](#references).

 ```c++
 /** Highway map class.